WiringPi/WiringPi/README.md

 ℹ️ Since 2024, [GC2](https://github.com/GrazerComputerClub) has taken over maintenance of the project, supporting new OS versions as well as current hardware generations.
 We are dedicated to keeping the arguably best-performing GPIO Library for Raspberry Pi running smoothly.
 We strive to do our best, but please note that this is a community effort, and we cannot provide any guarantees or take responsibility for implementing specific features you may need.

+⚠️ on Pi5, PWM support is currently under development and _will not work at this point_.
+If you're interested in the progress, please check the [corresponding issue](https://github.com/GrazerComputerClub/WiringPi/issues/21).

 WiringPi (Unofficial Mirror/Fork)
 =================================